logicalguess/behavior-tree-orchestration/README.md

 ##Component Orchestration with Behavior Trees

-The blue component is chasing the green ones (opportunities) which are static and needs to avoid the red component which is chasing it (threat).
+The blue component is chasing the green ones (opportunities), which are static, and needs to avoid the red component which is chasing it (threat).

 While behavior trees are used in game development, business applications could also benefit from such a standard.
+For example, they could be used to implement the context behavior in a CDI architecture, where role objects are collaborating to achieve a certain goal.

 ![ ](./screen.png)